OpenStreetMap: Conferences

 In 2022, over 600 people attended State of the Map in Florence or online.

 Since 2007, the OpenStreetMap community has organised State of the Map (SotM), an annual international conference at which stakeholders present on technical progress and discuss policy issues.
 The conference is held each year in a different city around the world.
 Various regional editions of State of the Map are also held for each continent, regions such as the Baltics and Latin America, and some countries with especially active local communities, such as France, Germany, and the United States.

+Criticism

+In 2018 OpenStreetMap's community was criticised by a former moderator and long-time contributor, Serge Wrocławski, due to the fact that while it appears like a map, it functions like a database.
+He also noted that the community was not welcoming to new mappers, where there is no review model, and so if bad edits are removed the original contributor may not know why, as well as noting that the project has hidden gatekeepers who resist change.